sanahmed/PhaME/README.md

 PhaME requires inputs in two folder:
 1. *refdir*
   A directory with reference genomes (complete genomes) and their annotation file in gff format (optional).
 Each file should represent a genome and have following extensions.
+The path to the folder should be either absolute or relative to the location from where you will be running PhaME.
 Please avoid filenames that have multiple `.` or has special characters like `:` in their name.
   - `*`.fasta
   - `*`.fna
   - `*`.fa